 If transferrin saturation and/or ferritin are elevated, the next step in hemochromatosis diagnosis is often genetic testing.

 Genetic testing often entails another blood draw, although some lab companies offer a test that involves swabbing the inside of your mouth to collect cells to test.
-Both tests are evaluating the DNA for possible changes of the HFE gene.
+Both tests are evaluating the DNA for possible changes of the HFE gene, specifically for the C282Y, H63D, and S65C alleles.

 Once a physician has evaluated a person’s signs and symptoms, his or her transferrin saturation and ferritin levels, and the genetic test, a diagnosis of hemochromatosis may be made.